acuervov/FinanzasFamiliaresFE/README.md

 ## Getting Started

-Diamond is an application template for NextJS based on the popular NextJS framework with new App Router.
+Diamond is an application template for Next.js based on the popular Next.js framework with new App Router.

 First, run the development server: